Fire Prevention Division

 Division Progress

-As you can see, Fire Prevention has a lot to accomplish.
-During 2002 we have re-evaluated the Fire Prevention Bureau and some changes have been made.
+During 2022 the Fire Prevention Bureau's goals were re-evaluated and some changes have been made.
 One of those changes was developing clear directives for the division.